×

 How is digital technology changing us?

 "Digital Technology" is any technological device that functions through binary computational code.
-American engineers developed digital technology in the mid-twentieth century, basing their ideas on Gottfried Wilhelm Leibniz's system of binary computing.
-Digital devices include mobile phones, tablets, laptops, computers, HD televisions, DVD players, communication satellites, etc. The hardware that make up all of these devices include a tiny computer called a microprocessor, which performs calculations on digital code and then makes decisions based on the results.
+American engineers developed digital technology in the mid-twentieth century, basing their ideas on Gottfried Wilhelm Leibniz's (1646-1716) system of binary computing.
+Digital devices include mobile phones, tablets, laptops, computers, HD televisions, DVD players, communication satellites, sensors, smart watches, cloud platforms and AI systems.
+The hardware that make up all of these devices include tiny computers called microprocessors, which perform calculations on digital code and then make decisions based on the results.
 Memory chips store digital information while it is not being processed.
 Software, instructions in the form of digital code, is used to control the operations in many devices that use digital technology.

-This chapter focuses on the core elements of digital technology: digital code, computer hardware and computer software.
+This chapter focuses on the core elements of digital technology: digital code, computer hardware, computer software and interfaces.
 The aim is not to cover every detail of how computers work, but to examine the materiality of "the digital" in order to better understand how these technologies process and store information for human purposes.
 What humans do with this technology is digital culture.

 1.1 Digital Data